Effects of Hurricane Sandy in New York: Impact

 Sandy's large circulation produced high winds across southern New York.
 At Great Gull Island in the Long Island Sound, sustained winds reached 75 mph while Sandy was still a tropical cyclone.
 Wind gusts reached 95 mph at Eatons Neck along the northern coast of Long Island.
 Hurricane-force gusts occurred throughout the New York metropolitan area and along Long Island.
 The storm also dropped light rainfall across the state.
 Precipitation in New York reached 3.42 in in Sherman, in the extreme western portion of the state.

 Across New York, Sandy killed 48 people directly related to its impacts, including floodwaters and winds.
 The storm caused 43 deaths in New York City, mostly in Staten Island.
 There were another five deaths caused by carbon monoxide poisoning, after people used generators inside their homes.
 Power outages affected nearly 2 million people in New York City, while more than 1 million people lost cellphone service.
 Statewide, Sandy destroyed about 305,000 homes, mostly related to the high storm surge.
 In New York City alone, the floodwaters entered the homes of more than 443,000 people and more than 23,400 businesses.
 About 75,000 people in poor health were affected by the floodwaters, while another 54,000 people in poor health were in areas affected by power outages.
-On November 26, Governor Cuomo estimated statewide damage and losses at $32 billion.
-Mayor Bloomberg announced earlier in the day that the storm caused $19 billion in losses in New York City, which was included in the estimate Cuomo gave.
+On November 26, Cuomo estimated statewide damage and losses at $32 billion.
+Bloomberg announced earlier in the day that the storm caused $19 billion in losses in New York City, which was included in the estimate Cuomo gave.
 The statewide damage was roughly half of the nationwide estimate of $68.7 billion, with much of the remaining damage occurring in neighboring New Jersey.